-- A. Per ACGME Common Program Requirement: [One-Year Common Program Requirement: VI.F.1.], "If attendance at the conference is required by the program, or if the resident/fellow is a representative for the program (e.g., he/she is presenting a paper or poster), the hours should be included as clinical and educational work hours.
+- 1. Per ACGME Common Program Requirement FAQs, [Common Program Requirement: VI.F.1], "If attendance at the conference is required by the program, or if the resident/fellow is a representative for the program (e.g., presenting a paper or poster), the hours should be included as clinical and educational work hours.
 Travel time and non-conference hours while away do not meet the definition of "clinical and educational work hours" in the ACGME requirements."
 The presentation day should be included in the clinical and educational work hours.
-The non-mandatory days at the conference when the resident is not presenting, would not be counted towards the clinical and educational work hours.
-But, this doesn't preclude the PD from allowing the resident to attend other portions of the conference. - B. Time away from the residency program for educational purposes, such as workshops or educational conferences, are not counted in the general limitation on absences but should not exceed 5 days annually.
-Attendance at educational, scholarly, and professional activities is scheduled by mutual agreement with the Program Director. - C. Attendance at educational meetings for which the resident is not presenting is only permitted at the discretion of the Program Director.
-Time away to attend will be determined by each program requirements.
+The days at the conference when the trainee is not presenting, would not be counted towards the clinical and educational work hours. - 2.
+Time away from the training program for educational purposes, such as workshops or educational conferences, are not counted in the general limitation on absences but cannot exceed 5 days annually.
+Any days exceeding the 5 days, will be counted as Paid Time Off and will need to be pre-approved by the PD.
+Attendance at educational, scholarly, and professional activities is scheduled by mutual agreement with the PD. - 3.
+Attendance at educational meetings for which the trainee is not presenting is only permitted at the discretion of the PD.
+Time away to attend will be determined by each program requirement.

-V: SCHEDULING OF CONFERENCES
+VI.
+SCHEDULING OF CONFERENCES:

-- A. Residents must review their yearly schedule before applying to present at regional and national conferences.
-Avoiding dates during required rotation (i.e., ICU, Wards, etc.) is highly desirable. - B. Conferences may be included in an elective with rotation attending approval, e.g. Diabetes conference during Endocrine elective, Sports Medicine conference during Sports Medicine elective.
-This will count as "elective time". - C. Residents presenting during a required rotation (i.e., Wards, ICU, Night Service, etc.) must inform their attending, senior resident, Residency Office, and continuity clinic, if applicable.
-Residents must ensure their clinic is covered by another resident.
+- 1. Trainees must review their yearly schedule before applying to present at regional and national conferences.
+Avoiding dates during required rotation (i.e., ICU, Wards, etc.) is highly desirable. - 2.
+Conferences may be included in an elective with rotation attending approval, e.g. Diabetes conference during Endocrine elective, Sports Medicine conference during Sports Medicine elective.
+This will count as "elective time".